 Do you need a business accountant?

 You might answer, “No way.”
-You can use an app or just do it yourself, so why spend the money?
+You can use an app or just do it yourself with accounting software, so why spend the money?

 We get it—whether you’re a seasoned vet or just starting up, every small business owner wants to cut down on costs.
 So you only spend on what’s absolutely necessary for your business.